SuperJohan64/simplarr-stack/README.md

 It assumes you'll be using NordVPN with the OpenVPN protocol to route BitTorrent traffic.
 If you're not a NordVPN user and want to use another VPN provider, you'll need to adjust the Gluetun configuration in the `arr.yml` file.
 For detailed instructions, refer to the [Gluetun documentation](https://github.com/qdm12/gluetun-wiki/tree/main/setup/providers).

+Also make sure the system you're running containers on has a static IP.
+Sometimes you won’t be able to reach your apps using localhost or 127.0.0.1, so you’ll need to connect using the system’s IP address instead.

 ### Included Containers

 * **[Watchtower](https://github.com/nicholas-fedor/watchtower)**: Automatically updates containers and removes old images at 4am daily.